cheomanigua/webdocse/content/docs/golang/structs.md

 ## Composition

-Composition is similar to OOP languAges inheritance.
-While Go doesn’t have inheritance, it encourAges code reuse via built-in support for composition and promotion.
+Composition is similar to OOP languages inheritance.
+While Go doesn’t have inheritance, it encourages code reuse via built-in support for composition and promotion.

 ```go
 package main